Fresh look at the effects of gravitational tidal forces on a freely-falling quantum particle: Summary and Discussion

 By studying the free fall of a particle in a reference frame which is itself free-falling, our work showed that assuming the two masses are equivalent leads to the neat result that the effect of tidal forces induces a simple harmonic motion on the particle in which the latter acquires a mass-independent and quantized energy.
 In addition, the acquired energy is time-dependent.
 Furthermore, we found that when a wavepacket is considered, the relative change in the width of the latter is also mass-independent.
 We argued that these effects are to be seen as the analogs of the universality of free fall in classical mechanics.
 Nevertheless, any experimental deviation could be taken to be a possible sign for the violation of the assumption that the two concepts of mass should be identified.
 In fact, our primary motivation in this work is based on the belief that not finding a departure from the equivalence principle at the classical level begs for a deeper investigation of why no possible departure from it could be found so far at the quantum level as well.

 We have to emphasize here the challenges that would be encountered in any attempt to conduct an experimental investigation of our results.
 The first major hindrance will, of course, be encountered due to the weakness of the effects we derived here.
 We saw in Sec.\,\ref{Sec:II.a} that the energy separation of the levels of the gravitationally-induced harmonic oscillators is of the order of $\Delta E=\hbar\sqrt{g/R_E}\sim10^{-18}\,$eV.
 This order of magnitude is not improved by using the tidal forces offered by smaller-radius bodies like the Moon.
 In fact, the value one gets on the Moon for $\Delta E$ is very close to this one, for even though the radius of the Moon is smaller the gravitational acceleration $g$ on the latter is smaller too.
 The second hindrance one seems to encounter experimentally is the fact that Earth is not homogeneous and not perfectly spherical as we assumed here.
 However, the corrections one needs to bring due to this departure from sphericity are not important as long as the $1/r$-potential stays a good approximation.
 This is indeed the case, for the corrections brought to such a potential scale like $1/r^3$.
 Actually, one might still extract a better approximation for the potentials created at an external point by an Earth assumed to be an ellipsoid instead of a perfect sphere.
 Unfortunately, working with ellipsoidal and nonhomogeneous distributions of mass is too involved (see, e.g., Ref.\,\cite{Chandrasekhar}).
-The other experimental challenge one would be confronted to is the smallness of the angular frequency $\omega=\sqrt{g/R_E}\approx10^{-3}\,$rad/s required for the moving boundaries in Sec.\,\ref{Sec:II.b}.
+The other experimental challenge one would be confronted to is the smallness of the inverse time constant for the decay rate of the quantized energy of the system, $\omega=\sqrt{g/R_E}\approx10^{-3}\,$s$^{-1}$, in Sec.\,\ref{Sec:II.b}.
 This entails that one has to be able to sustain quantum coherence up to two hours.
-Finally, another major experimental challenge we saw is that the length of the free fall time required in Sec.\,\ref{Sec:III} has to be of the order of $\sim38$ seconds.
+Finally, another major experimental challenge we saw is that the length of the free fall time required in Sec.\,\ref{Sec:III} has to be at least of the order of $38$ seconds even for the unpractical case of very large initial speeds.